afk0901/money_laundry_terrorism_front/README.md

 ### Future features

--  Bug fix for the step bar - it's not working as intended just yet.
-Work in progress.
+-  Validation only activates on blur to prevent inconvenience for the user when typing in the data and providing better UX.
 -  PDF generation - generating a PDF document from all the data
 -  Connection to a backend - API connection to a backend API so the data can be saved as the user processes the form.

-# Screenshots
+## Screenshots
 Here are a few screenshots to further clarify how the project looks and works.

 ![image](https://github.com/afk0901/money_laundry_terrorism_front/assets/10889206/8d4225c8-2952-4691-ba54-aa69f74ca373)